Amines NEET Questions and Answers Pdf

 (4) degradation of benzamide with bromine in alkaline solution

-6. The electrolytic reduction of nitrobenzene in strongly acidic medium produces________
+6) The electrolytic reduction of nitrobenzene in strongly acidic medium produces

 (1) Azoxybenzene